JCSnap/peggle-swift/README.md

 ## TODO
 - fix pegs can be added to bucket level
-- refactor pegs to use OOP
 - Make it such that physics object that takes in game state can only call functions allowed (delegate pattern)
-- Bucket should continue to move even when the game is at aiming state
+- replace if...Peg with polymorphism similar to addBoard
+- fix glowing persists after switching tab
+- make it such that collision between ball and rectangular block will reflect in the correct direction

 ## Enhancements
 - Assign score to pegs, and score should animate when peg is hit